hemanth10718/Enterprise-Knowledge-Search-using-RAG-and-LLMs/README.md

 6. Chat UI: Search resumes in a chat-like interface with query memory.

-7. SQLite Metadata Store: Keep track of resumes, filenames, and timestamps.
+7. PostgreSQL Metadata Store: Keep track of resumes, filenames, and timestamps.

 8. React Frontend: Simple UI for uploading, searching, and chatting.